 Instructions to TGah Editor: Change this subclause as follows[CIDs from 1263 to 2823]:

-Throughout this subclause, a Response Indication of Long Response is signaled by setting the Duration Indication field to 1 and the Duration field to 0 for NDP ACK.
+Throughout this subclause, a Response Indication of Long Response is signaled in an NDP ACK frame by setting the Duration Indication field to 1 and the Duration field to 0 and a Response Indication of No Response is signaled by setting the Duration Indication field to 0 and the Duration field to 0 (see 9.3.2.12 (Response Indication procedure)).

-A non-AP STA starts a frame exchange by sending a Short Data frame addressed to the Relay AP (Relay STA) by setting the Relay frame field to 1.
+A non-AP STA (AP) starts a frame exchange by sending a Short Data frame addressed to the Relay AP (Relay STA) by setting the Relayed Frame field to 1.
 (CID#749, 983, 750, 981, 57)

-The Relay AP (Relay STA), that intends to use Explicit ACK procedure, shall set the Duration Indication field to 1 and Duration field to 0 in the NDP ACK frame that is transmitted to the non-AP STA (AP) to indicate Long Response.
+When using the Explicit ACK procedure, the Relay AP (Relay STA) shall set the Duration Indication field to 1 and Duration field to 0 in the NDP ACK frame that is transmitted to the non-AP STA (AP) to indicate Long Response.
 In addition it shall set the Relayed Frame field of the NDP ACK frame to 1.
 Otherwise, it shall set the Duration Indication field to 0 and the Duration field to 0 in the NDP ACK to indicate No Response and the Relayed Frame field to 0.
 (CID#749, 983, 750, 981, 57)

-The Relay STA (Relay AP), that uses Explicit ACK procedure, shall forward to the AP the previously received Short Data frame SIFS after the Relay AP sends the NDP ACK frame to the non-AP STA (AP).
-Upon successful receipt of the relayed Short Data frame, the AP (non-AP STA) shall transmit an NDP ACK frame to the Relay STA (Relay AP), which shall have both the Duration Indication field and the Duration field set to 0 to indicate No Response.(CID#984, 262, 263, 57)
+When using the Explicit ACK procedure, the Relay STA (Relay AP) shall forward the previously received Short Data frame to the AP (non-AP STA), SIFS after the Relay AP (Relay STA) has sent the NDP ACK frame to the non-AP STA (AP).
+Upon successful receipt of the relayed Short Data frame, the AP (non-AP STA) shall transmit an NDP ACK frame to the Relay STA (Relay AP), which shall have both the Duration Indication field and the Duration field set to 0 to indicate No Response terminating this TXOP.(CID#984, 262, 263, 57)

-The non-AP STA uses a new TXOP for a new frame transmission.

-The AP uses a new TXOP for a new frame transmission.